aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-modify-chart-data-range/_index.md

 Before we dive into implementation, let's ensure you have all the necessary prerequisites covered.

+## Quick Answers
+- **What is the primary way to add Aspose.Slides to a Java project?** Use the aspose slides maven dependency in your pom.xml.
+- **Can I change the chart data source at runtime?** Yes, you can set a new data range with `chart.getChartData().setRange(...)`.
+- **Which method updates the PowerPoint file after changes?** Call `presentation.save(..., SaveFormat.Pptx)`.
+- **Do I need a license for development?** A free trial works for testing; a purchased license is required for production.
+- **Is the library compatible with JDK 16?** Absolutely – the Maven artifact is built for JDK 16 and later.

+## What is the **aspose slides maven dependency**?
+The **aspose slides maven dependency** is a Maven‑compatible package (`com.aspose:aspose-slides`) that bundles the Aspose.Slides for Java library.
+Adding this dependency gives you access to a rich API for creating, editing, and rendering PowerPoint files without needing Microsoft Office installed.

+## Why use Aspose.Slides to **update powerpoint chart data**?
+- **Full control** – change series, categories, or the entire data range programmatically.
+- **Automation** – generate reports, dashboards, or educational content on the fly.
+- **Cross‑platform** – works on Windows, Linux, and macOS with any Java runtime.

 ## Prerequisites

 To follow this tutorial effectively, you'll need:

 ### Required Libraries and Dependencies
-- **Aspose.Slides for Java**: Make sure to download version 25.4 or later.
+- **Aspose.Slides for Java**: Make sure to download version 25.4 or later (the Maven artifact already includes the correct JDK classifier).

 ### Environment Setup Requirements
-- A development environment with JDK 16 installed.
+- A development environment with **JDK 16** installed.

 ### Knowledge Prerequisites
-- Basic understanding of Java programming.
+- Basic understanding of **Java** programming.
-- Familiarity with PowerPoint presentations and chart structures.
+- Familiarity with **PowerPoint** presentations and chart structures.

 With these prerequisites in place, let's proceed to setting up Aspose.Slides for Java.